Overview of the Modern Separation of Church and State Doctrine

 A three-judge panel on the Ninth Circuit Court of Appeals ruled that reciting the Pledge of Allegiance at a public school violated the doctrine of Separation of Church and State because the Pledge included the phrase, “under God.”
 On appeal, the Supreme Court dismissed the case based on a procedural technicality unrelated to the substance of the Ninth Circuit’s decision.
 Elk Grove Unified School District v.
 Newdow, 2002.

 Under the Supreme Court’s modern Separation of Church and State doctrine, many city and county names, such as those throughout California, are likely “unconstitutional.”
 San Francisco is named after Saint Francis of Assisi.
-In Spanish, Los Angeles is called, “the city of the queen of angels,” (which really means the city of the Virgin Mary).
+Los Angeles is often mistakenly referred to as “the City of Angels.”
+Los Angeles is really the City of Mary (referring to the mother of Jesus Christ).
+The full, original Spanish name of Los Angeles was, “El Pueblo de Nuestra Señora, Reina de los Angeles”, meaning “The City of Our Lady, Queen of Angels”.
 Santa Barbara is named after Saint Barbara.
 San Luis Obipso is named after Saint Louis of Anjou.
 Many other city and county names in California were also given by Spanish missionaries.

 Moreover, the Gregorian Calendar used by most of the world begins with year zero marking the Nativity (the birth of Jesus Christ).
 Under the modern Separation of Church and State Doctrine, perhaps our calendars are unconstitutional?
 It would not be surprising to one day see a push in the United States for a secular calendar, much like the calendar the French implemented for twelve years following the French Revolution.
 It could be both interesting and depressing to one day see the absurdity of the Supreme Court’s Separation of Church of State doctrine taken to its logical conclusion.